Manage service definitions for gRPC requests in Postman

 Using server reflection

 If enabled by the server, server reflection can be the easiest way to add the service definition to the client.
-It fetches the latest information available in the schema from the server without you having to manually load a .proto file or create a protobuf schema.
+It fetches the latest information available in the schema from the server without requiring you to manually load a .proto file or create a protobuf schema.
 Enter the URL and Postman loads the service definition automatically.

 Using service definition